 A bond is a type of loan that large companies use to generate income.
 As an investor, you lend a company money by purchasing a bond.
 In exchange for that money, the company will pay interest to you.
 It will have a maturity date, which will end the loan and return the initial principal to you.
 In this article, we will go over what to look for when considering a bond, the risks, and ratings.

-Every bond has different features which will affect your gains.
+Every bond has different features that will affect your gains.
 So it is important that you understand these features before you purchase one.
 There are six main features you need to consider when looking for a bond.

 - Maturity: This is the date when the bond’s principal is paid back to you as the investor and the obligation comes to an end.